A blog that is a single executable binary

 The server

-To serve our blog content to browsers, we will have to implement a straightforward HTTP Server that supports only the GET request.
+To serve our blog content to browsers, we have to implement a straightforward HTTP Server that supports only the GET request.

 A typical GET request looks like this: